Leafhopper: Description and ecology

 Like other Exopterygota, the leafhoppers undergo direct development from nymph to adult without a pupal stage.
 While many leafhoppers are drab little insects as is typical for the Membracoidea, the adults and nymphs of some species are quite colorful.
-Some – in particular Stegelytrinae – have largely translucent wings and resemble flies at a casual glance.
+Some – in particular hoppers in the tribe Stegelytrini – have largely translucent wings and resemble flies at a casual glance.

 Leafhoppers have piercing-sucking mouthparts, enabling them to feed on plant sap.
 A leafhoppers' diet commonly consists of sap from a wide and diverse range of plants, but some are more host-specific.
 Leafhoppers mainly are herbivores, but some are known to eat smaller insects, such as aphids, on occasion.
 A few species are known to be mud-puddling, but as it seems, females rarely engage in such behavior.
 Many species are also known to opportunistically pierce the human skin and draw blood but the function of such behaviour is unclear.

 Leafhoppers are micropredators that can act as vectors transmitting plant pathogens, such as viruses, phytoplasmas and bacteria.
 Cicadellidae species that are significant agricultural pests include the beet leafhopper (Circulifer tenellus), the maize leafhopper (Cicadulina mbila), potato leafhopper (Empoasca fabae), two-spotted leafhopper (Sophonia rufofascia), blue-green sharpshooter (Graphocephala atropunctata), glassy-winged sharpshooter (Homalodisca vitripennis), the common brown leafhopper (Orosius orientalis), rice green leafhoppers (Nephotettix spp.), and the white apple leafhopper (Typhlocyba pomaria).
 The beet leafhopper (Circulifer tenellus) can transmit the beet curly top virus to various members of the nightshade family, including tobacco, tomato, or eggplant, and is a serious vector of the disease in chili pepper in the Southwestern United States.

 In some cases, the plant pathogens distributed by leafhoppers are also pathogens of the insects themselves, and can replicate within the leafhoppers' salivary glands.
 Leafhoppers are also susceptible to various insect pathogens, including Dicistroviridae viruses, bacteria and fungi; numerous parasitoids attack the eggs and the adults provide food for small insectivores.

 Some species such as the Australian Kahaono montana even build silk nests under the leaves of trees they live in, to protect them from predators.